Driven Gaussian quantum walks: General model for DGQWs

 Another archetypal quantum phenomena between multiple quantum particles or quantized modes is entanglement, which provides a central resource for the function of quantum communication protocols \cite{HHHH09}.
 To probe entanglement that is generated through a DGQW in arbitrary degrees of freedom, we can construct the following test operator (see Appendix \ref{App:Entanglement}) in terms of the total input photon number [see Eq. \eqref{eq:InverseTrafo}]:

-where the latter expansion allows one to assess quantum correlations between the output fields.
-For finding this entanglement, we now seek the minimal expectation value of $\hat L$ for separable (i.e., nonentangled) output states; this separable bound is denoted as $g_{\min}$.
+where the latter expansion yields the quantum correlations between the output fields.
+For finding this output entanglement, we now seek the minimal expectation value of $\hat L$ for separable (i.e., nonentangled) output states; this separable bound is denoted as $g_{\min}$.
 Thus, satisfying the inequalities

 determines entanglement of the output states, which are locally described by $\hat b_j$ and $\hat b_j^\dag$ for the $j$th subsystem.